Welcome to eMigrating Landscapes

 Excluded communities (transgression): how are “aliens” processed by the criminal justice system and what is their experience of incarceration in a foreign country?

-We are inviting you to seminar series in 2013 and 2014, and many other events all hosted by UCL SSEES and generously supported by the Polish Cultural Institute and UCL European Institute and the Centre for Study of Central Europe.
-Follow us also on Facebook.
+We are inviting you to all the events which all hosted by UCL SSEES and generously supported by the Polish Cultural Institute and UCL European Institute and the Centre for Study of Central Europe.